History of Tulsi Gabbard in Timeline

 2022: Openness to Border Wall Proposal

-By 2022, Tulsi Gabbard stated she would be open to a proposal for a border wall if experts deemed it necessary.
+By 2022, Tulsi Gabbard said she would be open to a proposal for a border wall if experts say it is warranted.

 2022: Endorsement of Florida Parental Rights in Education Act

-In 2022, Tulsi Gabbard endorsed the Florida Parental Rights in Education Act, which restricts discussion about sexual orientation or gender identity in Florida public schools.
-Gabbard argued that the bill bans the indoctrination of "woke sexual values".
+In 2022, Tulsi Gabbard endorsed the Florida Parental Rights in Education Act, which restricts discussions on sexual orientation and gender identity in Florida public schools.
+She stated that the bill prevents the indoctrination of "woke sexual values" in schools and suggested it should apply to all grades.

-In 2022, Tulsi Gabbard was a featured speaker at the Conservative Political Action Conference (CPAC), marking a shift in her political alignment.
-She also became a frequent critic of the Biden administration.
+In 2022, Tulsi Gabbard was a featured speaker at the Conservative Political Action Conference (CPAC).

-On October 7, 2023, following Hamas' attack on Israel, Tulsi Gabbard publicly voiced her strong support for Israel, condemning Hamas as an Islamist terrorist organization.
+On October 7, 2023, following Hamas' attack on Israel, Tulsi Gabbard strongly supported Israel and condemned Hamas, labeling it an Islamist terrorist organization.

 On February 22, 2024, Tulsi Gabbard was a featured speaker at CPAC, raising speculation of her candidacy as a potential vice-presidential selection.